Last Updated: March 23, 2021

-Avast Premier has a price tag of $79.99 for a 1-year license.
-This seems reasonable at first, considering how many features the product has.
+Avast Premier has a price tag of $34.99 for one device or $44.99/year for 10 devices.
+This seemed even cheap at first, considering how many features the product has.

 What might come as an unpleasant surprise after you purchase Premier is the fact that some features on the menu are standalone applications.
 If you want to use them, you will have to install them separately, and that requires additional payments, which raises Avast’s cost.

 Such is the case with Cleanup Premium, a tool for detecting and deleting junk files that slow down your device.
 Avast will scan and list such files, offering you to use Cleanup Premium to sort the problem out.
-But when you hit the Resolve button, you realize that you have to pay another $15 for Cleanup Premium.
+But when you hit the Resolve button, you realize that you have to pay another $29.99/year for one device ($34.99/year for 10 devices) for Cleanup Premium.

 Not a very smooth way to cross-sell, is it?